devnotfound/drools-pricing-v1/README.md

 {% endhighlight %}

 Drools provides a lot of conditional elements (e.g. collect()) using which you can define more complex LHS but for the sake of this demo, I've kept things simple.

-Authoring a Promotion Rule like this one looks promising but it’s certainly not scalable when you have to author a million of these promotions running concurrently in your organisation.

-...Drools Compiler to the rescue but we'll discuss that in Chapter 2.

-The source code can be found [__here__](https://github.com/devendra0008/drools-pricing-v1).